Arthritis Drugs - Is the Cure Worse Than the Disease?

 - Enter the COX-2 inhibitors.

-- These have been designed for people whose stomach problems can not put up with the above mentioned.
+- These have been designed for people whose stomach problems can not tolerate the aforementioned.

-- Unfortunately the risks remain for chest pain, heart attack and stroke victims.
+- Unfortunately the risks continue to be for chest pain, heart attack and stroke victims.

 For Advanced Arthritis-

 For those suffering extreme pain and swelling the medical profession brings out the heavy artillery - Corticosteroids.
-These drugs contain manufactured cortisone and can be injected directly into the affected joints or taken orally.
+These types of drugs contain synthetic cortisone and can be injected directly into the affected joints or taken orally.

-- Long term use of these can produce sleep problems, weight gain, osteoporosis and loss of defense.
+- Long term use of these could produce sleep problems, weight gain, osteoporosis and loss of immunity.

-- Available too to those for which nothing else seems to work are Biologic Response ModifiersBiologics).
+- Also available to those for whom nothing else seems to work are usually Biologic Response ModifiersBiologics).

-- Biologics are derived from live options, plants and animals and are not manufactured chemically.
+- Biologics are derived from live options, plants and animals and are not really manufactured chemically.

-- They can't be taken in tablet form.
+- They can't be drawn in tablet form.